1. What’s the Difference Between Sales and Marketing?

 6. The Benefits of Great Marketing

-Disharmony between Sales & Marketing has been around for many years despite the fact there is little doubt that aligning B2B Sales with B2B Marketing efforts, drives increases in sales results.
+Disharmony between Marketing and sales has been around for many years despite the fact there is little doubt that aligning B2B Sales with B2B Marketing efforts, drives increases in sales results.
 Surely, working together and collaborating is more productive than working in isolation?
 Understanding the Value that marketing actually delivers in the complete B2B sales process is the first step for most of us salespeople.
 I came up with an example at a recent talk I was giving, which seemed to make sense not only for the salespeople in the room but the marketing people also liked the explanation, which went as follows:

 Imagine you are a buyer and you decide that you need some soft drinks for your staff.
 When the salesperson from Coca Cola arrives to meet with you, will it be easier for him to make the sale than the salesperson from ABC Drinks Company?
 Most definitely and here’s why:

-2) The difference between Sales and Marketing is that great Marketing makes the prospect aware of your Brand, your Message and your Values and conveys a level of trust about what the buyer will receive should they choose you.
+2) The difference between Sales and Marketing is that great marketing makes the prospect aware of your Brand, your Message and your Values, and conveys a level of trust about what the buyer will receive should they choose you.

 3) The difference between Sales and Marketing is that great Marketing drives lead generation, opening the door for sales people to new sales opportunities.